skienzmatishun/deal-with-the-devil/src/content/full-story.md

 <ins>1:45 AM</ins> – Bubba returns.
 The three of them smoke the marijuana blunt.
 Stacey leaves for the night around 2:00AM.

-## CONJECTURE: SPECULATIVE INTERPRETATION of JARIUS’ JOURNEY
+<center>CONJECTURE: SPECULATIVE INTERPRETATION of JARIUS’ JOURNEY

 If this is not exactly what actually happened, it is the most likely scenario, according to the sequence of events played out in the court transcript.</center>